thanhlcm90/serverless-doc/manual/api.md

 ## Overview

-Now we are going to add DynamoDB and S3 to the mix.
+Now we are going to add the S3 to the mix.
 We’ll also be adding a few other Lambda functions.

 So our new app backend architecture will look something like this.